mmeising/so_long/README.md

 colors pointer = colors->next at end of render_next_frame, maybe even only at certain counts to slow it down (count inside struct?)

+exit red until all collectibles are found, then green or colorshift

+# list of images in img_create
+# create exit and coll in img_fill

 To do: